dilshankarunarathne/docker-notes/README.md

 `.` indicates the current directory to find the Dockerfile.

 After the image is built this message will be displayed.
-`Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them`
+<pre><code>Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them`

 The image is not stored in this working directory.
 Docker manages its images itself without reveling them to the outside.